 NS: Why do you want to have something in or out?

-SNCF: Plattformindependence – we will not deal with different type of hardware.
-Having a kernel, that address the different operator around the table – ERTMS will be consider as a toolbox.
-Example: DMI is a very important interface but we have to define an unified interface for the subsystem.
+SNCF: Plattformindependence – we will not deal with different types of hardware.
+Having a kernel that address the different operator around the table – ERTMS will be considered as a toolbox.
+Example: DMI is a very important interface but we have to define a unified interface for the subsystem.
 Proposal: We have interfaces for the rest of the world – this will be a criteria.
 Next Step: to go in that interface and make functional breakdown to clarify interfaces – then we will have a basis that allows us to work on it.

 2 Principles: